roysrus1/NMAP-V1.0/README.md

 ##Directions to install and run:
-1. Fork the repository at https://github.com/roysrus1/NMAP-V1.0/.
+1. Download the repository at https://github.com/roysrus1/NMAP-V1.0/.
 2. Open index.html in your browser (tested on chrome).